aliyahsmith-bradley/OurGreenPlace_SeniorCapstone/README.md

 parks, gardens, and more.

 ## Installation Instructions
 Our project is run utilizing Visual Studio.
 You must download the app and clone this git repository.
 Python, flask, and pip also must be correctly installed.
-Make sure to select the correct interpreter to properly run the web application.
+Make sure to select the correct interpreter to properly run flask.

+For more detailed instructions on how to set up Visual Studios, follow this tutorial: https://realpython.com/flask-project/.

 ## How to Run
 The web application can only be run by navigating to the file main.py under the main directory and clicking the play button in the top right corner of the screen.
 You may access the web application by cmd+clicking on the link provided in the terminal (most likely: http://127.0.0.1:5000).
 You should be automatically directed to the web application in your browser.